 I studied creative writing in community college.
-While at University of California, San Diego, I co-hosted a weekly poetry reading at a coffee shop in Ocean Beach and wrote my first SF novel.
+While at University of California, San Diego, I co-hosted a weekly poetry reading at a coffee shop in Ocean Beach and wrote my first science fiction novel.

-In Japan, I taught English, drank sake, and wrote a sociocultural hypothesis that might explain how formerly warring Japan became a peace loving culture and arguably the safest society on earth: http://carltonalear.wix.com/kawaiism#%21.
+In Japan, I taught English, drank sake, and wrote a sociocultural hypothesis that might explain how formerly warring Japan became a peace loving culture and arguably the safest society on earth within a few years after the end of WW II: http://carltonalear.wix.com/kawaiism#%21.

 In Okayama, I wrote 893 Crows.
-It's about a post-graduate student who gets mixed up with the mob (yakuza) in Japan.
-A while back, I finished The Hover.
-It's a Gothic horror novel about a fifteen-year-old boy's struggle to survive in a world rife with monsters, and a young man's struggle not to become one.
+It's about a post-graduate student who gets mixed up with the mob (yakuza) in a futurastic and occupied Japan.
+A while back, I finished book 1 of The Hover.
+It's a Gothic horror novel about a sixteen-year-old boy's struggle to survive in a world rife with monsters, and a young man's struggle not to become one.
 I'm currently writing sequels to both those novels.

 Please LIKE my Facebook page and contact me there: